mgifford/openpats/VPAT2.4/VPAT2.4Rev508--February2020-instructions.md

 - [Web Content Accessibility Guidelines 2.0](http://www.w3.org/TR/2008/REC-WCAG20-20081211)
 - [Revised Section 508 standards published January 18, 2017 and corrected January 22, 2018](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines)

-If you need a different combination of standards/guidelines then use the appropriate alternate edition of the VPAT found on the [ITI Accessibility web page](https://www.itic.org/policy/accessibility/vpat).
+If you need a different combination of standards/guidelines then use the appropriate alternate edition of the VPAT found on [ITI Accessibility web page](https://www.itic.org/policy/accessibility/vpat).

 This document is broken into two main sections: